2024/5

 Geography Once again, for the 2024/5 season, the National League will be very south east centric, with 12 teams based in an area roughly bounded by Southend, Oxford City and Eastleigh.
 In the south east, the league gains Sutton and Braintree but loses Bromley, Oxford City, Boreham Wood and Dorking.
 It also regains its south west contingent with Forest Green Rovers and Yeovil entering from different directions.
 Elsewhere, City lose the big pay day of a visit from Chesterfield.
 The league also welcomes Tamworth and Boston for the lose of Kidderminster.
 York City will travel 7,458 miles across the 2024/5 Vanarama National League season.
 That is just 7 miles more than the 7,451 miles travelled during the 2023/4 season.
 Both are less than the 7,908 miles clocked up across the 2022/3 season.

 Season Tickets On May 24, 2024/5 season ticket details were announced and a day later, a 10% early bird discount was also announced.
 The headlines were a price increase to £350 (full price) / £315 ("early bird"), up from £330 / £299 and changes to concession bandwidths (up to 65 (from 60) and down to 16 (from 18)) and a first, a monthly / spread payment (direct debit) option with payment between August and March 2025.
-Tickets went on sale on Wednesday, June 5th at 10am with the "early bird" discount available until midnight, Sunday July 7th.
+Season tickets went on sale on Wednesday, June 5th at 10am with the "early bird" discount available until midnight, Sunday July 7th.
 Season tickets were be purchasable (a YCFC word) online via new system provider Future Ticketing, in-person at the ticket office and over the phone.
 Supporters looking to renew and retain an existing season ticket seat had until midnight on Sunday July 14th to do so.
 "Early bird" prices were available to all.
 For direct debit payments, the arrangement meant a monthly payment, every month, starting in August and finishing in March.
 A £5 administration charge was added onto the first payment in August.
 That also applied to paying for a car parking spot on a monthly basis.
 Over 900 season tickets were sold on the first day (June 5) and reaching 2,001 by June 14.
 June 30 saw City announce record sales and on July 9 it was announced that 2,549 had been sold.

 Kit On May 23 Hummel were announced as City's kit supplier on 3 year deal.
-Home kit was a red pinstriped shirt remininiscent of the early 1980s, white ("coconut milk@) was the away kit and pink ("cotton candy") was the third kit, excluding keepers, a first for City.
+Home kit was a red pinstriped shirt remininiscent of the early 1980s, white ("coconut milk") was the away kit and pink ("cotton candy") was the third kit, excluding keepers, a first for City.
 All shirts were modelled with navy blue shorts.

-Face Painting On August 1, City hosted a well receive open LNER training session.
+Face Painting On August 1, City hosted a well received open LNER training session.
 All players and the management team were happy to pose for photos and sign autographs as all parts of the club came together.
 "Pretty Faces By Lottie" delivered a free face painting to supporters, perhaps Dave Penney was right after all.
 Open day for the Junior Reds.

 Elsewhere Looking around the league, we have seen 3 “proper” Football League clubs promoted in the last 2 seasons, depending on interpretation between a third and one half of the clubs in the 2024/5 National League could be considered in that category.
 However none would appear to be stand out promotion candidates.